Connect privately on your Android

 Now, let’s take a look at three tools you can use to hide your IP address.
 Each offers its own blend of privacy, security, and practicality.

 A VPN is an intermediary server that encrypts your connection to the internet — and it also hides your IP address.
-VPNs encrypt all your traffic, not only in your browser but also in other apps, and then pass it onward to its destination.
+A VPN encrypts all your traffic, not only in your browser but also in other apps, and then passes it onward to its destination.
 They’re a popular privacy solution, and as such, there’s a strong incentive for VPN providers to design tools that are as easy to use as they are secure.